 A paper check refund will be generated only if you have an address on file with WSU.
 You must keep your address current via Academica.
 Paper checks are mailed on the first day of the semester and bi-weekly thereafter.

 View your student tuition account in Academica to determine if a refund has been generated.
 Select the code “Student A/R Refund,” which is displayed beneath “Statement and Payment History.”
 When funds are disbursed to your student account, a negative balance will appear.
 The negative sign next to the balance indicates a credit on your account in the amount to be refunded to you.

-Beginning July 1, 2016, Wayne State University student refunds will no longer be processed through Higher One.
+Wayne State University student refunds are no longer be processed through Higher One.
 If you currently have a checking account serviced by Higher One, you can continue to utilize it by enrolling in direct deposit through WSU and providing the Higher One routing and bank account information.
 Access your Higher One information at myonemoney.com.